The Flash: Vertical Velocity (Six Flags Great America): Ride experience

 The coaster's single seven-car (28-passenger) train runs along a 200 m (656 ft) U-shaped track, incorporating two 186 ft vertical towers.
 The forward tower incorporates a twisted spiral and the rearward towering provides a straight freefall.

 The 20 m (65 ft) train, propelled by linear induction motors (LIMs), is accelerated in less than four seconds to 70 mph toward the forward tower before dropping back down through the station house and up the rearward tower.
 A holding brake is incorporated on the rear straight tower and was able to suspend the train momentarily (usually on the final ascent during each ride) before dropping it back down to the station house.
 However, the holding brake has not been used since September 2008 due to maintenance issues.
 The train passes, at speed, through the station four times per 2700 ft ride and is smoothly braked by eddy-current braking before being brought into final position at the station by the LIMs.

-Vertical Velocity is similar to The Flash: Vertical Velocity at Six Flags Discovery Kingdom, though, the ride was modified a year after both rides opened to the public.
+The Flash: Vertical Velocity was a clone of The Flash: Vertical Velocity at Six Flags Discovery Kingdom before the Discovery Kingdom attraction had it's twisted spike modified one year after both rides opened to the public.